mikakallberg/Milestone-Project-1/README.md

 - HTML
   - All HTML code were returned without errors when passing through the official [W3C validator](https://validator.w3.org/nu/#textarea)
   - CSS
   - 1 error was found when passing through the official [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fmikakallberg.github.io%2FMilestone-Project-1%2Findex.html&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=sv)

 ### Unfixed Bugs

--In the CSS file there is a bug regarding the font-family.
+- In the CSS file there is a bug regarding the font-family.
 Which if changed becomes unusable.
 The bug doesn't seem to affect the launching or design.
 So I let it stay as is.

 ## Deployment

-This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub)
+ To deploy this website I used GitHub pages.
+The following was done.

 - The site was deployed to GitHub pages.
 The steps to deploy are as follows:
   - In the GitHub repository, navigate to the Settings tab
+  - From the menu to the left pages was selected.
-  - From the source section drop-down menu, select the Master Branch
+  - From the source section drop-down menu, select the main branch
+  - From the select folder drop-down menu, select /(root)
-  - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
+  - Once the main branch and root has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

-The live link can be found here - https://code-institute-org.github.io/love-running-2.0/index.html
+The live link can be found here - https://mikakallberg.github.io/Milestone-Project-1/index.html

 ## Credits